 Marian is passionate about education and serving those who are under-resourced; in addition to her work experience, she has also spent time volunteering at her church and has served as an academic mentor in community programs.

 As Chief Administrative Officer, Andrew Salmon is responsible for the overall strategic function of the company.
 He works closely with the CEO, Dr. Kevin Berkopes, to align the company’s vision with a strategic roadmap for execution and align priorities in all departments of the company.
 Andrew came to Crossroads with a career background in real estate and construction project management.
 While in project management, he worked on unique and challenging projects throughout the country for two of the largest general contractors in the U.S., where he learned the meaning and value of operational excellence.

-As a disengaged student during my K-12 school experience, he has always been passionate about finding ways for disengaged students to connect with their education and unlock their potential.
-He first became involved with Crossroads Education in 2017 when he met the Dr. Kevin Berkopes, at a high school where he was mentoring students.
+As a disengaged student during his K-12 school experience, Andrew has always been passionate about finding ways for disengaged students to connect with their education and unlock their potential.
+He first became involved with Crossroads Education in 2017 when he met Dr. Kevin Berkopes at a high school where he was mentoring students.
 He continued involvement at Crossroads as a thought partner and eventually joined Crossroads full time as an executive partner in 2020.

-When not working at Crossroads, Andrew works at my most important and challenging job, which is being a present and loving husband and father of two energetic boys.
-The Salmon family attend mass at St. Malachy in Brownsburg, and maintain ambitious goals of DIY home improvement.
+When not working at Crossroads, Andrew works at his most important and challenging job, which is being a present and loving husband and father of two energetic boys.
+The Salmon family attends mass at St. Malachy in Brownsburg and maintains ambitious goals of DIY home improvement.

 Nickolas Williams is a native of Indianapolis, Indiana.
-He attended Indiana University— Bloomington receiving his Bachelor of Science in Sports Marketing and Management and his Master of Science in Sports Management and Administration.
-Nickolas Williams joins Crossroads Education as the Chief Revenue Officer where he is responsible for business development, sales, and marketing.
+He attended Indiana University Bloomington, receiving his Bachelor of Science in Sports Marketing and Management and his Master of Science in Sports Management and Administration.
+Nick joined Crossroads Education as the Chief Revenue Officer, where he is responsible for business development, sales, and marketing.